 - 1 can dark red kidney beans 15.5 ounces

 - 3 pounds tomatoes

-- Heat a large pan to medium heat.
+- Heat the oil in a large pan to medium-high heat.

 - Rub the beef chuck with the chili powder, garlic, salt and cumin.

 - Sear each side of the beef in the hot pan to get a nice brown crust, 3-4 minutes per side.
 Remove the seared beef and set it aside.

 - Reduce the heat to medium and add the chopped onion, and minced bacon.
 Cook for 5 minutes to soften.

 - Pour a quarter of the beer into the pot to deglaze, then dump the mixture into a slow cooker.
 Add the rest of the beer to the slow cooker as well.

 - Add the reserved beef and kidney beans.
 Cover.